OrbitalStation/rusty-c/README.md

 # Rusty-C
-## Rusty-C is a Cargo crate designed to convert legacy C to modern Rust.
+## Rusty-C is a program designed to convert legacy C to modern Rust.
-### Usage:
-Add `rusty-c` of last version to your dependencies and use it:

 ### Example:

 main.c